How To Design Your Own Tattoo

 One of the first things you need to consider is where you want the tattoo to be.
 Is it going to be on show for all the world to see?
 Or will it be in an inconspicuous place and hidden from view?

-Once you’ve decided on the location you can then begin planning your design.
-You can choose the size and shape to fit to that area of your body.
+Once you’ve decided on the location you can then begin the exciting phase of planning your design.
+This article will show how to do exactly that.

 If you have a style or a theme in mind, you still need to keep an open mind.
 Start by doing some research on the images you like.
 Look at tattoo images, pieces of art, and symbols that may have a cultural meaning.